 How Did Our WAV Break Down?

-At first we thought the car had stalled.
+At first, we thought the car had stalled.
 Jumped out of gear possibly.
-Allan tried to start it up.
+My partner, Allan tried to start it up.
 Nothing.
 He tried again and again.
 Nothing.
 We waited for a few minutes and tried again.
 Nothing.
 It was completely dead.

 This could not have happened at a more inconvenient time.
 We had a five-hour car journey to get on with and a flight to catch.
 Of course, breaking down is never convenient but why could it not have happened when we were nipping to the supermarket.
 Not the moment we are going on a trip.
 Typical!